okx/KIPs/docs/draft/OIP-24 DEXMarketMaker.md

 ## 1. Introduction

 User can create their own token on OKChain and allow other user to trade it.
 But sometimes some tokens are lack of liquidity.
-User need a market maker robot to supply liquidity and make the tokens in fair value.
+User need a market maker robot to supply liquidity and make the token in reasonable price.

 DEXMarketMaker can provide a simple market maker robot for user.
 User also can implment their own market maker with more details based on it.